zefr0x/krunner-firefox-bookmarks/README.md

     - `f`
     - `update`

+# TODO
+- [ ] Display the favicons rather then firefox's icon.
+FireFox do save them in `favicons.sqlite` but i don't know how should I link them with the bookmarks or even how to read the image it self, yet.
+- [ ] Add an action to open a sharing dialog to share the URL.

 # Thanks to
 - `Riccardo Massidda` since his extensions [ulauncher-firefox-history](https://github.com/rmassidda/ulauncher-firefox-history) was the base for this runner.